Scefing/bandcamp-scraper/README.md

 For the first prompt, paste in the Bandcamp release page.

 For the second, type a path for your CSV.
-You'll need to make sure to end it with .csv
+You'll need to make sure to end it with .csv, unless you go with the default.